Stripping Architecture 2 min read

 - the book "The Geography of Nowhere" by James Howard Kunstler

-(you can find affiliated links of this book at the bottom of this article)
+(affiliated links to this book are available at the end of this article)

-- If suburban neighborhoods are lacking quality common spaces and houses are not part of a genuine public infrastructure, than these neighborhoods have high potential to be turned into creepy places at night.
+- If suburban neighborhoods lack quality communal spaces and homes aren't part of a true public infrastructure, these areas have a high potential to become eerie at night.

-"The urban environment of the city can also generate traumatic and spooky experiences, but in this video we focused on the suburbia because it is often marketed as utopia.
-However lately, we witness positive trends where the need for deliberate social spaces is recognized as integral part of the suburban environment."
+"Urban environments can also produce traumatic and spooky experiences, but this video focused on suburbs, often marketed as utopias.
+However, we are seeing positive trends recognizing the need for intentional social spaces as part of the suburban landscape."

-The main objective of the final conclusion was to prevent polarization among individuals.
-However, the initial comment posted on this video was a reactionary and emotional response.
+The main goal of the conclusion was to avoid individual polarization.
+Yet, the initial comment on this video was a reactionary and emotional response.

-In general, we are not in favor of suburban developments due to various environmental and social concerns, but we do acknowledge that there are ways to enhance these aspects.
+Generally, we are not proponents of suburban developments due to various environmental and social issues, but we recognize that improvements can be made.

-Ultimately, we view suburbs as havens for many middle-class and low-income families who find cities to be unaffordable environments designed for the wealthy elite.
-Our primary criticism lies in the way cities are structured.
-This disparity is particularly evident in highly capitalist societies, where a significant portion of suburban areas serve as a "last-resort shelter" that is physically segregated from the urban affluent.
+Ultimately, we see suburbs as refuges for many middle and low-income families who find cities unaffordable and designed for the wealthy elite.
+Our main criticism is the structure of cities.
+This disparity is particularly noticeable in highly capitalist societies, where a large portion of suburban areas act as "last-resort shelters," physically separated from the urban affluent.

-Walking around some of the heavily heavily commercialized cities, dressed in a cheap sweatshirt, baggy pants and construction boots, surrounded by "fancy window-shops" can often be an unpleasant experience and fertile soil for stigmatization.
+Walking through heavily commercialized cities in a cheap sweatshirt, baggy pants, and construction boots, surrounded by "fancy window-shops," can often be unpleasant and a breeding ground for stigmatization.

-Finally, there is nothing inherently wrong with suburban living as long as individuals have a fair choice between urban and suburban lifestyles.
+Finally, there's nothing inherently wrong with suburban living if people have a fair choice between urban and suburban lifestyles.
 Unfortunately, this choice is often limited.

 Affiliated links for the book